 Registration for the AGM begins in May or June.
 Each AGM maintains a set of pages on the JASNA website, where the most current information about registration dates can be found.

-Yes, provided that each attendee indicates allergies and sensitivities on the registration form or emails the AGM Team about them.
-When given enough preparation time, the AGM Team can work with the hotel staff to try to provide for an attendee’s needs.
-Waiting until arrival to notify the hotel of specific food restrictions can cause difficulty in meeting those needs.
+Yes, special dietary requirements can be accommodated for the meals included in the AGM registration fee, provided that each attendee indicates allergies and sensitivities on the registration form or emails the AGM Team about them.
+When given enough preparation time, the AGM Team can work with the hotel staff to provide for an attendee’s needs.
+Waiting until arrival to notify the hotel of specific food restrictions will cause difficulty in meeting those needs.

-JASNA literary conferences are designed for JASNA members.
-However, you are welcome to become a member of JASNA by joining and then registering for the conference.
+JASNA literary conferences are for JASNA members.
+However, you are welcome to join JASNA and then register for the conference.

-A Companion is an attendee category denoting a person who accompanies a JASNA member to the AGM and pays the AGM companion registration fee.
-Only one Companion can accompany a JASNA member, and that person may be a spouse, friend, or family member.
-The Companion typically attends the Saturday Continental breakfast, the Saturday evening banquet, and the Sunday brunch; however, the Companion is not entitled to attend plenary, breakout, or special interest sessions.
-The Companion may attend special ticketed events, upon purchasing a ticket, depending on the event.
-AGM attendees are free to share their hotel rooms (subject to hotel policies) with other friends or family members traveling with them without registering them as official Companions, but unregistered persons are not entitled to attend any meal functions or events.
+A Companion is an attendee category and is anyone who accompanies a JASNA member to the AGM and pays the AGM Companion registration fee.
+That person—and only one Companion can accompany a JASNA member—may be a spouse, friend, or family member.
+The Companion typically attends the Saturday Continental breakfast, the Saturday evening banquet, and the Sunday brunch (with speaker); however, the Companion is not entitled to attend plenary, breakout, or special interest sessions.
+The Companion may purchase tickets for tours, workshops, and special events.
+AGM Attendees are free to share their hotel rooms (subject to hotel policies) with friends or family members without registering them as official Companions, but unregistered persons are not entitled to attend any meal functions or events.